emeryberger/cheap/README.md

     LD_PRELOAD=libcheaper.so ./yourprogram

+or, on Mac:

+    DYLD_INSERT_LIBRARIES=libcheaper.dylib ./yourprogram

 This generates a file `cheaper.out` in the current directory.
 That file is a JSON file that contains information used by the `cheaper.py` script.
 NOTE: you need to compile your program with several flags to make sure Cheaper can get enough information to work.
 For example:

     clang++ -g -fno-inline-functions -O0 yourprogram.cpp -o yourprogram

 ### Analyze the trace with `cheaper.py`

-You may need to install files from `requirements.txt` the first time you run Cheaper:
+You may need to install Rust (https://www.rust-lang.org/tools/install) and files from `requirements.txt` the first time you run Cheaper:

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     pip install -r requirements.txt

 Now run Cheaper as follows: